csula/cs1222-spring-2018/notes/sql-syntax.md

 So far we covered how to get all rows from tables.
 For usual use case, you want to get certain rows.
 You can accomplish this by using `WHERE` clauses.

-> Note that the where clauses can be case sensitive!
+> Note that the where clauses can be case sensitive.

 Example: